Broker-Box/Monorepo/README.md

 * **Socket.IO:** low-latency chat & status updates without polling.
 * **Turborepo:** minimal config yet fast builds; Nx can be layered later if needed.

----

-> Paste this section into your project’s **README.md** to give contributors (or future you) a concise mental map of how everything plugs together.